Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 ### 2).
 Install Ubuntu, Linux (version 21.10x64).

 ### 3).
 Open BitVise SSH Client.
 - Fill in the host/username/password fields (get from VPS control panel).
 - Click the "New Terminal Window" button.

 ### 4).
 Enter the following commands (in order):

-> Verify 64-bit architecture.
-The following command should respond with "amd64":
-- **dpkg --print-architecture**

-> See if 32-bit architecture is installed.
-The following command should respond with "i386":
-- dpkg --print-foreign-architectures

-> If "i386" is not displayed, execute the following:
 - sudo dpkg --add-architecture i386

-> Recheck with:
-- dpkg --print-foreign-architectures

 > Add the WineHQ Ubuntu repository.
 - wget -nc https://dl.winehq.org/wine-builds/winehq.key